VenkatachalapathyS/VenkatHTC/README.md

 Is there is any change i need to do that
 Hi i feel very sad today
 There is a automation tool need for deployment
+HI this is a continues delivery
+If the project gets the success built we can be able to do that